Azure-Samples/cargotracker-wls-aks/README.md

 ### Prepare deployment parameters

-Several parameters are required to invoke the Bicep templates.
+In the following sections, you use solution templates in [oralce/weblogic-azure](https://github.com/oracle/weblogic-azure/tree/2024-03-21-1-Q1/weblogic-azure-aks/src/main/arm) to provision resources.
+Several parameters are required to invoke [mainTemplate.json](https://github.com/oracle/weblogic-azure/blob/2024-03-21-1-Q1/weblogic-azure-aks/src/main/arm/mainTemplate.json).
 Parameters and their value are listed in the table.
 Make sure the variables have correct value.

 | Parameter Name | Value | Note |
 | -------------| ---------- | -----------------|